Mxshadowcaster/Rolliball/README.md

 # Rolliball
-Simple rolling ball game!
+Simple rolling/flying ball game based on Unity's Rolling Ball tutorial!

 To Open with Unity, clone the project to your Unity project folder or personal desktop project folder.

 Go into Rolliball>Assets>_Scenes>Minigame.unity
-open the Minigame scene and build the project.
-Open the .exe after building.
+this will open the project in the Unity editor

+In the Unity editor, go to file>build settings, select a file location, and build!
+To start the game, open Rolliball.exe